ashB100/freecode-camp-reading/projects/learn-javascript-basics.md

 * Store values in variables
 * String datatype
 * Use a built-in string function
-* Create your own function
+* Create your own functions

 ## String Datatype
 **Strings** are letters, numbers and any other characters inside single quotes or double quotes.